Construction of a shared pathway with viewing decks along the foreshore at Taren Point.

 - Construction of bird screen and habitat protection

-- Environmentally friendly sea wall
+- Environmentally friendly sea walls

 - Salt marsh planting and dune protection fencing

-- Landscaping and planting
+- Landscaping and native planting

 The delivery milestones for this project are: